WasteFuel produces sustainable fuels using proven technologies to address the climate emergency and revolutionize mobility.

 WasteFuel will develop waste-generated low carbon fuels starting with renewable natural gas.

-In partnership with Maersk, WasteFuel is developing waste-generated, green methanol.
+In partnership with Maersk, WasteFuel is developing waste-generated, green methanol for container ships.